livypad/livypad.github.io/about.md

 You can find the source code for this theme at: <data data-icon="ei-sc-github"></data>  [jekyll-simple](https://github.com/wild-flame/jekyll-simple)

 You can find the source code for Jekyll at <data data-icon="ei-sc-github"></data>  [jekyll](https://github.com/jekyll/jekyll)

+Theme author: David Lin, Currently a Ph.D. student in Singapore University of Technology and Design in the area of Human-Computer Interaction(HCI).
+[his photo]{/assets/img/Taffy.jpg}